PieterjanRobbe/GaussianRandomFields.jl/README.md

 * We provide most standard covariance functions such as Gaussian, Exponential and Mat&eacute;rn covariances.
 Adding a user-defined covariance function is very easy.
 * Implementation of most common methods to generate Gaussian random fields: Cholesky factorization, Karhunen-Lo&egrave;ve expansion and circulant embedding.
 * Easy generation of Gaussian random fields defined on a Finite Element mesh.
-* ~~Versatile plotting features for easy visualisation of Gaussian random fields.~~ This feature does not work yet under Julia 0.7, because of lack of support in `Plots.jl` (see #5)
+* Versatile plotting features for easy visualisation of Gaussian random fields.
+(Currently with `PyPlot.jl`, in the near future we link with `Plots.jl`)

 ## Examples